Taal records short phreatic event

 Two phreatic eruption events were also noted which lasted from two minutes to five minutes.

-It spewed on Monday 5,094 tons of sulfur dioxide, or SO2, and was observed to have an upwelling of hot volcanic fluids in its Main Crater Lake.
+On Monday, it spewed 5,094 tons of sulfur dioxide, or SO2, and was observed to have an upwelling of hot volcanic fluids in its Main Crater Lake.

 The public is warned against possible hazards that can occur, including steam-driven, phreatic, or gas-driven explosions, volcanic earthquakes, minor ashfall, and lethal accumulations or expulsions of volcanic gas.